broddo-baggins/shellcv-template/docs/user/TEMPLATE_SETUP.md

 # ShellCV Template - Quick Setup Guide

-This is a template for creating your own interactive terminal-style resume with AI agent, PM Quest game, and curl API.
+This is a template for creating your own interactive terminal-style resume with AI agent, PM Dungeon Crawler game, and curl API.

 ## What is This?

 A complete interactive resume template featuring:
 - Terminal-style UI with 90s hacker aesthetics
 - AI-powered chat agent (Google Gemini)
-- PM Quest - Interactive career adventure game
+- PM Dungeon Crawler: The Corporate Climb - Interactive career adventure game
 - Full curl API for command-line access
 - Zero framework overhead - pure JavaScript